Go Back to the Kitchen

 It’s one of the insults heard the most by women playing online video games, including me.
 Upon speaking through voice chat, your gender is revealed and you can be treated very differently from male gamers.
 Sexual harassment and insults relating to stereotypes and gender roles discourages women to play video games and creates an environment that is harmful and unwelcome.

-Based on research and experience I created a documentary providing insight into the world of sexism in online gaming.
+Based on research and experience, I created a documentary providing insight into the world of sexism in online gaming.
 Alongside, I designed a toolset for female gamers to use in the video games itself based on items you can find in the kitchen.
 By turning the insult into a weapon, you reappropiate the slur and reclaim it.
-Empowering in the literal sense.
+Empowering women in the most literal sense.

 In my short documentary “Go Back to the Kitchen” I’ve combined my research and practice into one film to show what female gamers experience online and how the gaming world works.

 One of the most common games in which this sexism happens is shooter games.
 Shooters are known for their violent environment and weapons like guns and knives.
 Inspired by my story and of the women I’ve interviewed, I’ve designed a series of tools to reclaim the insult ‘go back to the kitchen’ and equip women against their harassers inside the gaming world itself.
 All the weapons are made of things that are involved in the process of sandwich making and can be found in the kitchen.